Online Trajectory Optimization for Persistent Monitoring Problems in Partitioned Environments: Abstract

 \section{Abstract}

-We consider the problem of using an autonomous agent to persistently monitor a collection of dynamic targets distributed in an environment.
+We consider the problem of using an autonomous agent to persistently monitor a collection of targets distributed in a given environment.
 We generalize existing work by allowing the agent's dynamics to vary throughout the environment, leading to a hybrid dynamical system.
 This introduces an additional layer of complexity towards the planning portion of the problem: we must not only identify in which order to visit the points of interest, but also in which order to traverse the regions.
-We design an offline high-level sequence planner together with an online trajectory optimizer realizing the computed visiting sequence.
-We provide numerical experiments to illustrate the performance of our approach.
+We propose a tailored global path planner and prove that it is not only probabilistically complete, but converges in probability to a time-optimal solution.
+We then design an offline sequence planner together with an online trajectory optimizer.
+Simulations validate the results.